Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Method

+As mentioned in \Cref{sec:introduction}, the MT strategy, when applied in a fully supervised setting, introduces an implicit learning pace.
+This pace is regulated by the agreement between the temporally-averaged teacher model and the ground truth labels.

+In this work, this self-paced concept is explicitly adapted for semi-supervised learning.
+We extend the pace-regulating mechanism to be governed by the agreement between two distinct signals, one from a temporally-averaged model and another from a cross-architectural model.
+This is implemented by the proposed CLG.

+As illustrated in \Cref{fig:dtsl_overview}, to generate a pseudo-label for a given student, the inputs of CLG are sourced from its in-group teacher and the cross-group student.
+The consistency between these two predictions is used to create the pseudo-label for that student.

+Let $\bm{o}_1$ and $\bm{o}_2$ denote the outputs of the two different models, representing the pixel-wise predicted categorical distributions.
+The JS divergence \cite{lin1991divergence} is computed between $\bm{o}_1$ and $\bm{o}_2$ pixel-wisely,

-where $\bm{m}=\frac{\bm{o}_1+\bm{o}_2}{2}$.
-JS divergence is a symmetric measure of similarity between two distributions, derived from the Kullback–Leibler (KL) divergence \cite{kullback1951information}.
-It ranges from $0$ to $1$ when base-$2$ logarithm is used.
-In the next, a threshold $\kappa\in [0,1]$ is applied to the JS divergence to divide the segmentation map into consistent and inconsistent parts
+where $\bm{m}=\frac{\bm{o}_1+\bm{o}_2}{2}$ is the average distribution.
+JS divergence is a symmetric measure of similarity between two distributions, derived from the Kullback–Leibler (KL) divergence \cite{kullback1951information}, bounded in $[0, 1]$ when using a base-2 logarithm.